In the News

 • Redbook magazine,

 • Newsday, as part of two of Lauren Terrazzano’s columns, “Life, with Cancer,”

 • “How to Play the HOPE Card Through Cancer” ;and an interview with Hope on the top-rated talk radio show, Growing Bolder

 • AARP Bulletin, “Easing the Stigma of Disease.”

 • Help Me Live in Cure magazine – Also, in Cure, “What Really Helps.”

 The Times-Picayune, Bottom Line Personal, Bay Area Business Woman News, Mornings on 2, the NBC11 Morning Show, Greenstone Media Radio (the network founded by Jane Fonda and Gloria Steinem), KPFA radio, Alex Cukan’s internationally syndicated United Press International (UPI) column, J, the Jewish News Weekly, Diablo magazine, KCBS Radio and in numerous other media throughout the nation.

-Lori has written for Newsweek magazine (a “My Turn” feature), Coping with Cancer magazine, Cure magazine, Bay Area BusinessWoman News, and other publications.
-Her radio commentaries about subjects related to Help Me Live have been broadcast on public radio.
+Lori wrote for Newsweek magazine (a “My Turn” feature), Coping with Cancer magazine, Cure magazine, Bay Area BusinessWoman News, and other publications.
+Her radio commentaries about subjects related to Help Me Live were broadcast on public radio.

 1. General offers, such as “Let me know if there’s anything I can do to help” turn out to be not very helpful at all.